 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business for the twelve month period following the issuance of these consolidated financial statements.
-As shown in the accompanying financial statements, the Company incurred negative operating cash flows of \$1,670,983 for the quarter ended September 30, 2018 and accumulated losses of \$97,724,400 from inception through September 30, 2018.
-These conditions raise doubt as to the Company's ability to continue as a going concern.
+As shown in the accompanying financial statements, the Company incurred negative operating cash flows of \$4,818,845 for the six months ended December 31, 2018 and accumulated deficit of \$104,853,710 from inception through December 31, 2018.
+These conditions raise doubt as to the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
 These financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
 The Company will need to raise additional funds in order to continue our clinical trials.
 Insufficient funds may cause us to delay, reduce the scope of or eliminate one or more of our development programs.
 Our future capital needs and the adequacy of our available funds will depend on many factors, including the cost of clinical studies and other actions needed to obtain regulatory approval of our products in development.
 Management plans to raise additional funds through public or private sales of equity or debt securities or from bank or other loans or through strategic collaboration and/or licensing agreements, to fund operations until the Company is able to generate enough revenues to cover operating costs.
 Financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could materially adversely impact our growth plans and our financial condition or results of operations.
 Additional equity financing, if available, may be dilutive to our shareholders.
 In addition, the Company may never be able to generate sufficient revenue if any from its potential products.